 [COMMENT: Section 41.18 provides a clearly defined "variance" procedure, rather than a vague and open-ended "waiver" procedure that could systematically undermine ordinance standards.
-It uses the term "variance" rather than "waiver," because "variance" connotes a limited action based on conditions unique to the subject property, rather than a sweeping generic "waiver" of ordinance standards enacted by the Common Council.
-An open-ended "waiver" procedure invites abuse, and could lead to a flood of contentious appeals.]
+It uses the term "variance" rather than "waiver," because "variance" connotes a limited action based on conditions unique to the subject property, rather than a sweeping generic "waiver" of ordinance standards.
+An open-ended "waiver" procedure would invite abuse; would undermine consistency, predictability and certainty; and could lead to a flood of contentious appeals.]